maurya-anand/ARA/README.md

 Please be patient because downloading and configuring the tools/modules may take several minutes.
 The warning messages that appear during the installation of certain Perl modules can be ignored by users.

+Optional: The user can also add the current directory to PATH for ease of use.
+Use the `chmod +x ara.pl` followed by `export PATH="$(pwd):$PATH"` command.
+Alternatively, the user is free to create symbolic, copy the executable to `/bin/`, or use any other method depending on their operating system.

 Refer the 'Troubleshooting' section in case of any installation related issues.

 ------------------------------------------------------------------------